The RowanGSBS Difference

 - Pathophysiology of the Cardiovascular System

 The Certificate in the Biomedical Sciences is earned when a student completes 18 credits.
 Fourteen credits must be from the list of required courses above, the remaining credits can be required or elective courses.
 Financial aid is not available to students who are enrolled in the certificate option.

 Q: What are the minimum scores for acceptance to the program?

 A: We do not have set minimum scores for admission to the MBS program.
 All complete applications are reviewed by our admissions committee.
 Each piece of the application is reviewed when making admissions decisions.
-Historically, our incoming average is a 3.21 and 495 MCAT but these are not requirements to apply to the program.
+Our incoming student average is a 3.19 GPA and 495 MCAT but these are not requirements to apply to the program.

 Q: How long does it take to complete the biomedical sciences program?

 A: The program is 30 credits and can be completed in 3 semesters.
 Time to degree largely depends upon the individual student.
 For example, those who have outside commitments such as work, parental/child care, are commuting, or who need to overcome significant undergraduate academic deficiencies, are encouraged to take fewer credits a semester and will therefore complete the program in a slightly longer time-frame.

 Q: What if I get accepted to medical school before finishing my master's degree?